What we do at NVF and the Lifeline for Vets

-- Management and operation of the nation’s only toll-free, vet-to-vet helpline for all veterans and their families.
+- Management and operation of the nation’s oldest toll-free, vet-to-vet helpline for all Veterans and their families.

 The Lifeline for Vets:

 The National Veterans Foundation’s (NVF) Lifeline for Vets helps Veterans of all eras, their family members and active duty service members, some while serving overseas in combat deployments.
 The Lifeline for Vets assists Veterans with needs including medical treatment, PTSD counseling, VA benefits advocacy, food, shelter, employment, training, legal aid, suicide intervention and more.

 The need for the National Veterans Foundation’s services has never been greater.

 - More than 2.5 million Americans have served in the wars in Iraq and Afghanistan.

 - Estimates are that 1 out of every 5 Iraq and Afghanistan Veterans suffers from Traumatic Brain Injury, Post Traumatic Stress or major depression.

 - About 7% of Iraq and Afghanistan Veterans are unemployed.

 - An estimated 50,000 Veterans are homeless on any given night.

 - 22 Veterans a day, men and women, commit suicide.